-Example 19.7.
-A tank is 4 meters wide, 5 meters long, 3 meters high and contains a liquid with density 800 kg/m^3 to a depth of 2 meters.

-b) Set up an integral to find the hydrostatic force on one end of the tank.
+Example 15.7.
+A tank is 4 meters wide, 5 meters long, 3 meters high and contains a liquid with density 800 kg/m^3 to a depth of 2 meters. a) Find the hydrostatic force on the bottom of the tank.

-Example 19.8. a) Set up an integral that expresses the hydrostatic force against one side of the vertical plate that is submerged in water with the shape indicated by the picture below.
+Example 15.8. a) Set up an integral that expresses the hydrostatic force against one side of the vertical plate that is submerged in water with the shape indicated by the picture below.